Travix-International/fullstack-interview-test/README.md

 * Responsive design
 * Linting
 * Unit tests

-* you can use https://github.com/facebook/create-react-app  to create a React App
+It's possible to use a Create React App https://github.com/facebook/create-react-app

 **Backend:**

-BusyFlights is a flights search solution which aggregates flight results initially from 2 different suppliers (CrazyAir and ToughJet).
+BusyFlights is a flight search solution that aggregates flight results initially from 2 different suppliers (CrazyAir and ToughJet).
 A future iteration (not part of the test) may add more suppliers.

 **BE Requirements:**

 Use this GitHub repository as a base to implement the Busy Flights service that should produce an aggregated result from both CrazyAir and ToughJet.
-It is fine to change any of the supplied application code, if you choose to do so please add comments to indicate what has changed and why.
+It is fine to change any of the supplied application code.
+If you choose to do so, please add comments to indicate what has changed and why.
 The result should be a JSON response which contains a list of flights ordered by fare.

-The model attributes are following:
+The model attributes are the following:

 **Busy Flights API**